GhostSanket14/My-sql/README.md

 # mySQL-journey
-This Repo contains all the learning level query for MySQL
+This Repo contains all the learning level query for MySQL, as well as common query questions.